patrick-llgc/Learning-Deep-Learning/paper_notes/fast_dllm.md

 	- Confidence-based decoding only unmask a token when its confidence score (e.g., probability, embedding consistency) is high, which signals that its **contextual dependencies** are already resolved.
 	- Low-confidence tokens continue to receive **contextual updates** from already unmasked tokens.
 	- Safety valve for progress: unmasking the single highest-confidence token when no others meet the threshold.
+- threashold vs factor based decoding
+	- Threshold decoding is slower but more accurate

 #### Technical details
 - Block size by fast-dLLM is 32.